kopfrechner/gitlab-mr-mcp/README.md

 This project implements a server using the Model Context Protocol (MCP) that allows AI agents to interact with GitLab repositories.
 It provides tools for:

+- Listing available GitLab projects
-- Fetching merge request details
+- Fetching merge request details and comments
 - Getting merge request diffs
 - Adding comments to merge requests
 - Adding line-specific comments to code in merge request diffs